Elstargo00/machine-data-analysis/README.md

 Let's just leave the problems behind and focusing on making progress.

 ## How can we deal with the ugly data by not knowing anything about the machine or load inside?
-### "Our goal is to get working schedule of the machine"
+### Our goal is to get "machine working schedule"

+Let's take a quick look at the data.
-Notice the value -1 in the table is just the logic behind implying that the "NaN" value has been sent from the sensor.
+Notice the value of -1 in the table is just the logic behind implying that the "NaN" value has been sent from the sensor.
 We can interpret it as the machine is turning off.
+There are cases that positive voltage comes along with zero current.
+From this we really don't know what happend with the data.
+The fact that we know there are two event classes including:

+"MACHINE IS ON" and "MACHINE IS OFF"